Tianxiang-C/SCI-Cream/content/authors/song-jianwen/_index.md

 user_groups:
   - Research Assistants
 ---
-SONG Jianwen (宋牮闻) is a research assistant in applied psychology at The Chinese University of Hong Kong, Shenzhen, working under Prof. HE Jinbo’s supervision.
+SONG Jianwen (宋牮闻) is a PhD Student in quantitative methods in educational psychology in Department of Educational Psychology, Baylor University.
+He is also a research assistant in applied psychology at The Chinese University of Hong Kong, Shenzhen, working under Prof. HE Jinbo’s supervision.